tomhodgins/cssplus/README.md

 - `input`
 - `click`

-To run Selectory whenever you want, use the `selectory()` function in JS.
+To run Selectory whenever you want, use the `selectory.load()` function in JS.

 Other things you can do with Selectory include: